History of Christianity in Ukraine: Post-war situations

-The relatively permissive post-war government attitude towards the Orthodox Church came to an end with Khrushchev's "Thaw" programme, which included closing the recently opened Kyiv's Caves Lavra.
+The relatively permissive post-war government attitude towards the Orthodox Church came to an end with Khrushchev's "Thaw" programme, which included closing the recently opened Kiev's Caves Lavra.
 However, in the west-Ukrainian dioceses, which were the largest in the USSR, the Soviet attitude was "softest".
 In fact in the western city of Lviv, only one church was closed.
 The Moscow Patriarchate also relaxed its canons on the clergy, especially those from the former-uniate territories, allowing them, for example to shave beards (a very uncommon Orthodox practice) and conduct eulogy in Ukrainian instead of Church Slavonic.

 Late Soviet period

 In 1988 with the millennium anniversary of the baptism of Rus, there was yet another shift in the Soviet attitude towards religion, coinciding with the Perestroika and Glasnost programmes.
 The Soviet Government publicly apologized for oppression of religion and promised to return all property to the rightful owners.
 As a result, thousands of closed religious buildings in all areas of the USSR were returned to their original owners.
 In Ukraine this was the then ROC's Ukrainian Exarchate, which took place in the central, eastern and southern Ukraine.
 In the former-uniate areas of western Ukraine things were more turbulent.
 As UGCC survived in diaspora and in the underground they took their chance and were immediately revived in Ukraine, where in the wake of general liberalization of the Soviet policies in the late-1980s the activization of Ukrainian national political movements was also prompted.
 The Russian Orthodox Church became viewed by some as an attribute of Soviet domination, and bitter, often violent clashes over church buildings followed with the ROC slowly losing its parishes to the UGCC.

 The UAOC also followed suit.
 Sometimes possessors of Church buildings changed several times within days.
 Although the Soviet law-enforcement did attempt to pacify the almost-warring parties, these were often unsuccessful, as many of the local branches in the ever-crumbling Soviet authority sympathised with the national sentiments in their areas.
 Violence grew especially after the UGCC's demand that all property that was held prior to 1939 would be returned.

 It is now believed that the only real event which helped to contain the growing schism in the former-uniate territories was the ROC's reaction of raising its Ukrainian Exarchate to the status of an autonomous church, which took place in 1990, and up until the break up of the USSR in late 1991 there was an uneasy peace in western Ukraine.
 After the nation became independent, the question of an independent and an autocephalous Orthodox Church arose once again.